pgawle/room-nr-1/README.md

 ## Cursor specific

-When working on mac curor will NOT refresh when in embeded mode.
+When working on MAC curor will NOT refresh when in embeded mode.
 In is known [bug](https://github.com/godotengine/godot/issues/110800)
 In order to use it correctly disable embeded mode.

 ![Screenshot](./README_IMG/embeded.png)